-- 1. The right to benefits may be forfeited or suspended in whole or in part if the person concerned-- - (a) has brought about his invalidity by a criminal offence or wilful misconduct; or - (b) has acted fraudulently towards the insurance institution. - 2.
-The pension may be suspended in whole or in part while the person concerned-- - (a) is entirely maintained at the public expense or by a social insurance institution; - (b) refuses without valid reason to comply with the doctor's orders or the instructions relating to the conduct of invalids or voluntarily and without authorisation removes himself from the supervision of the insurance institution; - (c) is in receipt of another periodical cash benefit payable by virtue of any law or regulations concerning compulsory social insurance, pensions or workmen's compensation for accidents or occupational diseases; or - (d) is in employment involving compulsory insurance or, in the case of special schemes for non-manual workers, is in receipt of remuneration exceeding a prescribed rate.
+- 1. The right to benefits may be forfeited or suspended in whole or in part-- - (a) if death has been caused by a criminal offence committed by or the wilful misconduct of the insured person or any person who may become entitled to a survivor's pension; or - (b) if the insured person or any person who may become entitled to a survivor's pension has acted fraudulently towards the insurance institution. - 2.
+The pension may be suspended in whole or in part while the person concerned-- - (a) is entirely maintained at the public expense or by a social insurance institution; - (b) refuses without valid reason to comply with the doctor's orders or the instructions relating to the conduct of invalids or voluntarily and without authorisation removes herself from the supervision of the insurance institution; - (c) is in receipt of another periodical cash benefit payable by virtue of any law or regulations concerning compulsory social insurance, pensions or workmen's compensation for accidents or occupational diseases; - (d) having been awarded a widow's pension without any condition as to age or invalidity, is living with a man as his wife; or - (e) in the case of special schemes for non-manual workers, is in receipt of remuneration exceeding a prescribed rate.

 - 1. The insured persons and their employers shall contribute to the financial resources of the insurance scheme. - 2.
-National laws or regulations may exempt from liability to pay contributions-- - (a) apprentices and young workers under a prescribed age;
+National laws or regulations may exempt from liability to pay contributions-- - (a) apprentices and young workers under a prescribed age; - (b) workers who are not paid a money wage or whose wages are very low.

-- (b) workers who are not paid a money wage or whose wages are very low; - (c) workers in the service of an employer who pays contributions assessed on a basis which is not dependent on the number of workers employed. - 3.
-Contributions from employers may be dispensed with under laws or regulations concerning schemes of national insurance not restricted in scope to employed persons. - 4.
+- 3. Contributions from employers may be dispensed with under laws or regulations concerning schemes of national insurance not restricted in scope to employed persons. - 4.
 The public authorities shall contribute to the financial resources or to the benefits of insurance schemes covering employed persons in general or manual workers. - 5.
 National laws or regulations which, at the time of the adoption of this Convention, do not require contributions from insured persons may continue not to require such contributions.

-- 1. The insurance scheme shall be administered by institutions founded by the public authorities and not conducted with a view to profit or by State insurance funds. - 2.
+- 1. The insurance scheme shall be administered by institutions founded by the public authorities and not conducted with a view to profit, or by State insurance funds. - 2.
 Provided that national laws or regulations may also entrust its administration to institutions founded on the initiative of the parties concerned or of their organisations and duly approved by the public authorities. - 3.
 The funds of insurance institutions and State insurance funds shall be administered separately from the public funds. - 4.
 Representatives of the insured persons shall participate in the management of insurance institutions under conditions to be determined by national laws or regulations, which may likewise decide as to the participation of representatives of employers and of the public authorities. - 5.
 Self-governing insurance institutions shall be under the administrative and financial supervision of the public authorities.

-- 1. The insured person or his legal representatives shall have a right of appeal in any dispute concerning benefits. - 2.
-Such disputes shall be referred to special tribunals which shall include judges, whether professional or not, who are specially cognisant of the purposes of insurance and the needs of insured persons or are assisted by assessors chosen as representative of insured persons and employers respectively.

-3. In any dispute concerning liability to insurance or the rate of contribution, the employed person and, in the case of schemes providing for an employer's contribution, his employer shall have a right of appeal.
+- 1. The survivors of a deceased insured or pensioned person shall have a right of appeal in any dispute concerning benefits. - 2.
+Such disputes shall be referred to special tribunals which shall include judges, whether professional or not, who are specially cognisant of the purposes of insurance or are assisted by assessors chosen as representative of insured persons and employers respectively. - 3.
+In any dispute concerning liability to insurance or the rate of contribution, the employed person and, in the case of schemes providing for an employer's contribution, his employer shall have a right of appeal.